daveb1034/OSMUtils/tileserver.md

 ## Import sql

-This scetion imports custom SQL functions used in the generation of vector tiles and is modified from the osm2vectortiles process.
+This section imports custom SQL functions used in the generation of vector tiles and is modified from the osm2vectortiles process.

 ```
 cd ../import-sql